losAnZe/Nayaymadad/design.md

 ### Property 34: Map Marker Display

-*For any* list of legal aid centers returned, the NyayMadad_App SHALL display a map marker for each center at its specified coordinates.
+*For any* list of legal aid centers returned, the Nayaymadad_App SHALL display a map marker for each center at its specified coordinates.

 **Validates: Requirements 9.4**